chriswongez/Health_App/README.md

 <br>
 <li><b>Version Control</b></li>
-In this project we keep improving our app, document version control is the process of tracking and managing different versions (or drafts) of a document so you know which is the current iteration of a file so for the first version:
+In this project we keep improving our app, document version control is the process of tracking and managing different versions (or drafts) of a document so you know which is the current iteration of a file.We used the <b>Git for Desktop</b> to implement the version control on Github.
+There are a few version for our project:

 <br> <b>MyMediCare V 0.1.0</b>
 <br> Release date : 01/10/2021